smirn0v/objclint/README.md

 ## TODO

+* do not interpret JS scripts for each translation unit. do it once.
-* dynamic linking to clang
+* dynamic linking to clang ?
 * support for Unicode in JS
 * use CXDiagnostic somehow
 * pragma objclint ignore